lukasubo/Zoom-Attendance-Checker/README.md

 - Were students present in the last 15 minutes?
 - Were students present for the time in between (i.e. how long spent in the lab)?

+This only works for classes that start on-the-hour.

 # REQUIREMENTS
 This script requires Python 3, but uses only the Python standard library.
 No other packages are needed.